Replace Zodiac valve? Complete guide + tips for leaks

 Finally, inflate the boat again and check with soapy water whether any air is still escaping.

-For replacement you often need a valve wrench:
+For replacement, you often need a valve wrench:

 View the valve wrenches